Paleoethnobotany: Macrobotanical vs. microbotanical remains

 Charred barley grains viewed through a low-powered microscope.

 Plant remains recovered from ancient sediments or archaeological sites are generally referred to as either 'macrobotanicals' or 'microbotanicals.'

-Macrobotanical remains are vegetative parts of plants, such as seeds, leaves, stems and chaff, as well as wood and charcoal that can either be observed with the naked eye or the with the use of a low-powered microscope.
+Macrobotanical remains are vegetative parts of plants, such as seeds, leaves, stems and chaff, as well as wood and charcoal that can either be observed with the naked eye or with the use of a low-powered microscope.

 Microbotanical remains consist of microscopic parts or components of plants, such as pollen grains, phytoliths and starch granules, that require the use of a high-powered microscope in order to see them.

 The study of seeds, wood/charcoal, pollen, phytoliths and starches all require separate training, as slightly different techniques are employed for their processing and analysis.
 Paleoethnobotanists generally specialize in the study of a single type of macrobotanical or microbotanical remain, though they are familiar with the study of other types and can sometimes even specialize in more than one.

 Pollen grains viewed through a high-powered microscope.